karadenizas/findjango/README.md

 - It may be unnecessary or insufficient to build on the value between two currencies.
 In addition, cryptocurrencies and stock market materials can be integrated into the system and developed.
 - Database setups and query performances can/should be improved.
 - Function Based Views can be reconfigured as Class Based Views.
+- Profile photos are not visible because Heroku does not host static files.
 - Many improvements can be made on the application...